peteroupc/classic-wallpaper/docs/uielements.md

 In general, when user-interface graphics, including icons, cursors, and illustrations, are drawn using a limited number of colors, the following is observed.
 The observations apply to graphics from 1995 to about 2003, unless noted otherwise.

 - Before 2003 (and even before 1995):
-    - Curves and straight line segments are one unit thick and drawn without smoothing.
+    - Curves and straight line segments are drawn without smoothing by approximating them with points at integer coordinates and coloring the pixels at those points.
     - Straight line segments are horizontal, are vertical, or have a slope equal to an integer or 1 divided by an integer.
 This can be achieved by drawing the line segment in equally sized steps.
     - There are no translucent (semitransparent) pixels.
 - The three-dimensional (3-D) appearance of buttons and other objects in two-dimensional graphics supposes the presence of a light source shining from the upper left.[^6]